apache/eventmesh/docs/en/features/eventmesh-workflow-design.md

 ## Business Problem

 Imaging you are building a simple Order Management System for an E-Commerce Store.
-The system is able to taking new orders from store website, and process the orders, handle the payments, and finally process the shipment.
+The system should be able to receive and provision new orders from a store website.
+The provisioning process should be able to process all orders, handle payments, as well as process shipments.

-For the high availability and high performance, you architect the system using event-driven architecture (EDA), and build microservice apps to handle store frontend, order management, payment processing, and shipment management.
+For high availability and high performance, you architect the system using event-driven architecture (EDA), and build microservice apps to handle store frontend, order management, payment processing, and shipment management.
 You deploy the whole system in a cloud environment.
-To handle the high workload, you leverage the messaging system to buffer the loads, and scale up multiple instances of microservices.
-The architecture looks similar to the followings:
+To handle high workloads, you leverage a messaging system to buffer the loads, and scale up multiple instances of microservices.
+The architecture could look similar to:

 ![eventmesh-workflow-uc](../../images/features/eventmesh-workflow-usecase.jpg?raw=true)

 While each microservice is acting on its own event channels, EventMesh plays a crucial role of doing Event Orchestration.

-We use CNCF Serverless Workflow to describe this Event Workflow Orchestration.
+We use [CNCF Serverless Workflow](https://serverlessworkflow.io/) to describe this Event Workflow Orchestration.

 ## About CNCF Serverless Workflow

 CNCF Serverless Workflow defines a vendor-neutral, open-source, and fully community-driven ecosystem for defining and running DSL-based workflows that target the Serverless technology domain.

-Serverless workflow has Domain Specific Language (DSL) to describe a workflow orchestration of serverless functions and microservices.
+Serverless Workflow defines a Domain Specific Language (DSL) to describe stateful and stateless workflow-based orchestrations of serverless functions and microservices.

 More about this can be found in its [official github site](https://github.com/serverlessworkflow/specification)

 ## EventMesh Workflow

 We leverage Serverless Workflow DSL to describe the EventMesh workflow.
-Based on its spec, the workflow is consists of a serials of states.
+Based on its spec, the workflow is consists of a series of workflow states used to describe the control-flow logic.
-At this moment we only support event related states.
+At this time we only support event related workflow states.
 See the supported states in [Workflow DSL Design](#workflow-dsl-design-wip).

-In the workflow `state`, it has the applicable `Action` to perform.
-The `Action` has reference to the `Function` definition.
+A `workflow state` can include applicable `actions`, or services/functions that should be invoked during workflow execution.
+These `actions` can reference reusable `function` definitions which define how these functions/services should be invoked.
+They can also reference events that trigger event-based service invocations, and events to wait for that denote completion of such event-based service invocation completion.

-In EDA solution, we usually defined the event-driven microservice using AsyncAPI.
+In EDA solution, we usually defined our event-driven microservice using AsyncAPI.
-Serverless workflow supports AsyncAPI as the `Function` definition.
+Serverless workflow `function` definitions support defining invocation semantics using AsyncAPI.
-See [Using Funtions for AsyncAPI Service](https://github.com/serverlessworkflow/specification/blob/main/specification.md#using-functions-for-async-api-service-invocations)
+See [Using Funtions for AsyncAPI Service](https://github.com/serverlessworkflow/specification/blob/main/specification.md#using-functions-for-async-api-service-invocations) for more information.

 ### AsyncAPI

 AsyncAPI is an open source initiative that seeks to improve the current state of Event-Driven Architectures (EDA).
 Our long-term goal is to make working with EDAs as easy as it is to work with REST APIs.
-That goes from documentation to code generation, from discovery to event management.
+That goes from documentation to code generation, discovery to event management.
 Most of the processes you apply to your REST APIs nowadays would be applicable to your event-driven/asynchronous APIs too.

 See AsyncAPI detail in the [official site](https://www.asyncapi.com/docs/getting-started)